-This project was conceived as a response to the ubiquity of the mobile phone and the ambivalence that often underpins its use within daily, educational and artistic settings.
+This University of Leeds LITE project (2017-2018) was conceived as a response to the ubiquity of the mobile phone and the ambivalence that often underpins its use within daily, educational and artistic settings.
 As we fumble through our bags and pockets to reach it; as we absentmindedly check it at regular intervals; as we intently look at its screen, over a text message, the photograph of a loved one, or the latest twitter feed, we negotiate complex unspoken and indeterminate behaviours that straddle both virtual and real realities.

 Talk about ‘digital wellbeing’ and the condition of ‘nomophobia’ bring up further questions not only around social attitudes but also habits of perception and ways of being in the world.
 Are we too easily disrupted or should we be more connected?
 Are we in charge of our modes of attention or at the mercy of perceptual habits that remain below the threshold of awareness?
 Are we finding new ways to play and be creative or are we slavishly adopting products and gadgets, unwittingly sharing our valuable personal data along the way?